The Voice of the Anti-Imperialist Movement from

 On the Repressive Front in California

-A prisoners in Wasco State Prison reported 20 January 2025: The living conditions here are deplorable/inhumane to say the least.
+A prisoner in Wasco State Prison reported 20 January 2025: The living conditions here are deplorable/inhumane to say the least.
 Appalling and disgusting.
 In all my time of doing time I’ve never encountered such squalor.
 When it comes to living conditions this place compares to my time in C.Y.A.
 Preston which was the worst living conditions I had encountered.

 All five of our toilets were completely clogged for days with only a couple semi-working.
 Currently all four urinals are completely clogged and sporadically overflow spilling urine on the floor for up to 30+ minutes at a time.